jfly/snow/hosts/kent/README.md

 # `kent`

-A secondary HTPC running on a ThinkCentre M92p in San Clemente.
+A HTPC running on a ThinkCentre M92p in San Clemente.

 ## Provision